Updated on July 11th, 2021 // by Katie Griffin

 Are you looking for recommendations on natural childbirth books to help round out your birth preparation?
 If so, look no further!
+Whether you’re just gathering information in your first trimester, passing the days of the second trimester, or making final preparations in your third trimester, there are so many resources to help walk you through it.
 Here are the top 3 natural childbirth books that you’ll want to read before delivering.

-Natural Childbirth Books #1: Ina May’s Guide to Childbirth
+#1 Natural Childbirth Book: Ina May’s Guide to Childbirth

 The second part of the book is more informational.
 It includes details about the actual birth process and helpful techniques to aid natural birthing.

 Disclaimer #1: This book can be a bit “out there” at times.
-The stories are taken from Ina May’s midwifery experiences in a hippie commune, “The Farm.”
+The stories come from Ina May’s midwifery experiences in a hippie commune, “The Farm.”
 Think SUPER crunchy.

 Disclaimer #2: It can be argued that the book is overly biased and fosters fear of doctors, hospitals, and birth interventions.
 In most cases, the book does so without data or evidence to support such claims.
 At Kopa Birth® we know that women can have amazing, low-intervention natural births in a hospital setting.
 So, let this book pump you up for an empowering natural birth!
 But don’t let it make you fear your doctor.

 During natural childbirth, most of us get to a point where our “rational” brain switches off and we get into full-fledged labor mode.
-You’re focused, you’re working hard, and you may have difficulty verbalizing what help you need.
+You’re focused, you’re working hard, and it may be difficult to verbalize what help you need.
 It it then that a well-prepared birth partner and labor support team really start to shine.

 The book also answers a wide range of questions about pregnancy, the birth process, and basic postpartum care.
 Additionally, while the author is obviously pro-natural-birth, she still presents a nonjudgmental, evidence-based overview of medical interventions.

-Natural Childbirth Books #3: Pregnancy, Childbirth, and the Newborn
+#3 Natural Childbirth Book: Pregnancy, Childbirth, and the Newborn

 If you’re looking for a go-to reference on pregnancy, natural childbirth, and basic newborn care — you’ve found it!
 This information-rich book is great to have handy to answer questions that arise along your pregnancy journey.